AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 ### useIndexReflectionMutation
 Index a reflection with **useIndexBeamMutation**
 _________
-## Queries
+## Queries - (Standard)
-Queries are often used to fetch data from the GraphQL API with no resulting changes to the underlying model's data.
+Queries are used to fetch data from the GraphQL API with no resulting changes to the underlying model's data.
 When initializing a query hook, you can pass to it the required parameters specifying what aspects of the model's data you are interested in.
 Calling a query returns returns an object from Apollo Client that contains loading, error, and data properties that can be used on the UI.

 :::info
-@TODO: provide extra information about query variants like lazy query, suspense query, stream query
+Queries could be either of `Standard` or`Stream` queries.
+* `Standard` queries provide hooks to access data directly from the model
 :::
 _________
 ### useGetAppReleaseByIdQuery
 Get an app release by id with **useGetAppReleaseByIdQuery**

 > This hook provides the query function to get a specific app release using its id.
-It is useful in showing more info relating to a particular release of a given application
+It is useful in showing more info regarding a particular release of a given application.

 **Example usage**
 ```jsx